Cornell University

 3.5 Protective Clothing

-- The type of material the clothing is made of and its resistance to the specific hazard(s) that will be encountered.
+• The material of the clothing and its resistance to the hazard(s)

-- Laboratory personnel who are planning experiments that may require special protective clothing or have questions regarding the best protective clothing to choose for their experiment(s) should contact EHS at askEHS@cornell.edu for recommendations.
+Laboratory personnel planning work that may require specialized protective clothing, or who have questions regarding appropriate selection, should contact EHS at askEHS@cornell.edu for guidance.

 3.6 Respirators